tuhs1985/AoC-SlateUI/README.txt

 Modifcations:

 This mod is no longer upkept.
-All modifications are allowed an encouraged.
+All modifications are allowed and encouraged.

 Disclaimer: